 Steroids, such as prednisone and dexamethasone (multiple brand names), may be given alone or at the same time as other drug therapy, such as with targeted novel therapy or chemotherapy (see above).

 For example, lenalidomide (Revlimid) and dexamethasone as induction and maintenance therapy is recommended for those who are not able to have stem cell transplantation.
 Adding bortezomib (Velcade) to this combination has recently been shown to be effective in a clinical trial.
-In addition, most patients with myeloma receive monthly infusions of bisphosphonate therapy, which are drugs that help to prevent the progression of bone disease from myeloma.
-Learn more about the basics of bisphosphonate therapy.
+People with myeloma also receive monthly infusions of bisphosphonate therapy, which are drugs that help to prevent bone disease related to myeloma from getting worse.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.